scrapy/scrapy/docs/topics/loaders.rst

 Then, you start collecting values into the Item Loader, typically using :ref:`XPath Selectors <topics-selectors>`.
-You can add more than one value to the same item field, the Item Loader will know how to "join" those values later using a proper processing function.
+You can add more than one value to the same item field; the Item Loader will know how to "join" those values later using a proper processing function.

 Here is a typical Item Loader usage in a :ref:`Spider <topics-spiders>`, using